Sankeerth-g7/git-hub-app/Readme.md

 ## Future Work

 - **Explain Feature:**
-  - THe app currently uses the Davinci language model for the explanation process.
+  - THe app currently uses the gpt-3.5 language model for the explanation process.
 However, the app can be extended to support other language models such as Codex and Curie.
   - The LLM can be fine-tuned to improve the quality of the explanation results.
   - The results can be improved by using a better pre-processing technique for the code.